hmslima/sambahsacompletegrammar/sambahsa-en.md

 **Alya stuls –** another chairs

-**Vasyo est correcto –** everything is correct
+“Vasy-” only exists in the plural.

-For euphonics effects or literary proposals, like poetry, you can use these declinations in other words, for example the indefinite article “un”, but these declinations often only are applied to the words “vasyo” and “alyo”.
-Remember however that those "euphonic" declensions can be used only if they are compatible with the accentuation of the word
+For euphonics effects or literary proposals, like poetry, you can use these declensions in other words, for example the indefinite article “un”, but these declensions often only are applied to the words “vasyo” and “alyo”.
+Remember however that those “euphonic” declensions can be used only if they are compatible with the accentuation of the word

 The sentence “un bell pwarn” {un bel pwarn}, which means “a pretty boy”, may be written as “uno bello pwarn” {Uno bElo pwarn}.